lars1050/csc321-s25/18_embedded_systems/README.md

 	Save it as **toggle**.

 	- pressing the button will transition from the led being off, to the led being on, to the led blinking at 1 Hz.
-	- connect the led to pin 13 and the led to pin 8.
+	- connect the led to pin 13 and the button to pin 8.

 	- IMPORTANT: the button must be immediately responsive.
 For this reason, you cannot use a delay to control the blinking (when in a blinking state).